ekerejosh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. More directories
 mandatory
 Create a script that creates a directory called my_dir with permissions 751 in the working directory.
+13. Change group
+mandatory
+Write a script that changes the group owner to school for the file hello